boredcoder411/mboot/README.md

 # mboot
-mboot is a bootloader for i386 platforms.
+mboot is a minimal os for i386 platforms.

 ## Prequisites
 Building mboot depends on: